 Language help (including translations and interpreters).

-Accommodations for people with physical disabilities.
+Modifications for people with disabilities.

 You can get a paper copy of the directory.
 You can get it in another format (such as other languages, large print, or Braille) for free.
 Call Customer Service at [555-555-5555].